belvederef/visual-snow-relief-overlay/README.md

 Several people have reported that watching static noise "freezes" their visual snow symptoms and allows to gain clear vision, although only for less than a minute on average.
 [This video](https://www.youtube.com/watch?v=800f9UNiF4Y) is quoted by many as providing this result.
 The static noise could be able to stimulate the areas of the brain that cause visual snow and trigger a response.

 Try to relax while you look at your screen through the static.
-Many people suggest they were most successful managing the symptoms of Visual Snow when practicing meditation and relaxation. **If looking at the static makes you feel dizzy, stop immediately.**
+Many people suggest they were most successful in managing the symptoms of Visual Snow when practising meditation and relaxation. **If looking at the static makes you feel dizzy, stop immediately.**

 ---